11.2. How to Conduct Streaming Replication

 11.2.4.1.
 Mitigating Conflicts Caused by Locking

-On standby servers, conflicts can be mitigated by increasing the values of max_standby_archive_delay and max_standby_streaming_delay (default: 30 seconds).
-These settings allow the standby to delay replaying WAL data, reducing the likelihood of conflicts.
+On standby servers, increasing the values of max_standby_archive_delay and max_standby_streaming_delay (default: 30 seconds) mitigates conflicts.
+These settings allow the standby to delay replaying WAL data, reducing the likelihood of errors.

 However, these parameters cannot always eliminate conflicts.

-Additionally, they affect other PostgreSQL backends on the standby, preventing them from accessing the latest data during the delay.
-This means the standby server is not fully synchronous during such conflicts.
+Additionally, they affect other backends on the standby by preventing them from accessing the latest data during the delay.
+Consequently, the standby server is not fully synchronous during such conflicts.

-It is essential to configure these parameters while carefully considering the disadvantages of the settings and the operational trade-offs.
+Administrators must configure these parameters while carefully considering these operational trade-offs.

 11.2.4.2.
 Avoiding Conflicts Caused by Vacuum Processing

-On the primary server, by setting the parameter hot_standby_feedback (default: off) to on, the primary delays deleting data that the standby needs during vacuum processing, based on the standby’s state.
-This helps avoid conflicts caused by vacuum operations.
+On the primary server, setting the hot_standby_feedback parameter (default: off) to “on” avoids vacuum-induced conflicts.
+Based on the standby’s state, the primary delays deleting data that the standby still needs.

-The standby’s state is sent to the primary at intervals defined by wal_receiver_status_interval (default: 10 seconds).
+The standby sends its state to the primary at intervals defined by wal_receiver_status_interval (default: 10 seconds).

-While enabling hot_standby_feedback resolves vacuum-induced conflicts, it has the following drawbacks for the primary server:
+While hot_standby_feedback resolves vacuum conflicts, it has drawbacks for the primary server:

-• Table and Index Bloat: Retaining old tuples visible to the standby prevents vacuuming, leading to increased table and index bloat on the primary.
+- Table and Index Bloat: Retaining old tuples visible to the standby prevents vacuuming, which increases table and index bloat on the primary.

-• WAL Retention Issues: Retaining additional data for standby consistency can increase WAL usage.
+- WAL Accumulation Issues: Accumulating additional data for standby consistency can increase WAL usage.

-Issuing the pg_stat_database_conflicts on a standby server displays the causes and number of conflicts:
+Querying the pg_stat_database_conflicts view on a standby server displays the causes and number of conflicts:

 testdb=# -- Standby